How to prepare for SAP implementation? How to develop an IT infrastructure? Advice from BCC experts, customers’ experience, guides and case studies.

 Earlier, the average SAP response time was about 3 seconds.
 Now, the response time of the same system is shorter by half a second

-The preparation of the hardware platform in the BCC Data Center and Development for the detailed migration and the test scenarios to ensure the accuracy of the migration Process, took several weeks.
+The preparation of the hardware platform in the All for One Data Center and Development for the detailed migration and the test scenarios to ensure the accuracy of the migration Process, took several weeks.
 The short time frames of the migration – only two days – were the result of business requirements.
 In a company that contracts deliveries and with goods invoiced on a „just-in-time” basis, longer system unavailability was unacceptable.

 Performing the migration in such a short time was possible thanks to dedicated tools configured specially for executing the process in Plastal.
 One of the keys to the project’s success was also the competence (not restricted to SAP environments) of the BCC consultants carrying out the project, the professional governance over the process by the Plastal Project Manager, and the competence of the key system users.